 “White Plague” is full of difficult moral decisions: for Joe Rush in Iraq, Afghanistan and the Arctic; for an Airforce General, asked to do an unspeakable favour for the President, through to the advisors to the President and the President himself.
 All of these dilemmas come down, in different ways, to one question: would you personally kill a small number of people to save a large number of people.
 The answers are varied, thoughtful and never easy.

-There’s some good writing in “White Plague”, particularly the descriptions of the Arctic conditions, the vivid images of the what it feels live to ride in Humvee, or walk into an apparently deserted village in hostile territory and the remarkably clear images of being on-board a large, unfamiliar ship.
-Unfortunately there is also a tendency towards cliché, which is disappointing when it’s clear that James Able can do better.
-The book would have been better if the female lead had not had to have a frail beauty as well as being an internationally known Arctic explorer, an athlete and a designer of submarines, or if the Senator on-board had not has such a tendency to bullying through unoriginal verbal bluster.
-I also thought the ending had too much wish-fulfillment for a novel that had, up until then, seemed to understand political reality.
+There’s some good writing in “White Plague”, particularly the descriptions of the Arctic conditions, the vivid images of the what it feels live to ride in Humvee or walk into an apparently deserted village in hostile territory and the remarkably clear images of being on-board a large, unfamiliar ship.
+Unfortunately, there is also a tendency towards cliché, which is disappointing when it’s clear that James Able can do better.
+The book would have been better if the female lead had not had to have a frail beauty as well as being an internationally known Arctic explorer, an athlete and a designer of submarines, or if the Senator on-board had not had such a tendency to bullying through unoriginal verbal bluster.
+I also thought the ending had too much wish-fulfilment for a novel that had, up until then, seemed to understand political reality.

 “White Plague” left me wondering why anyone joins the military and puts themselves in line for such hard moral decisions.

-Oh and my favourite quote in the book is “Politics is Hollywood for ugly people.”
+Oh, and my favourite quote in the book is “Politics is Hollywood for ugly people.”

 Click on the SoundCloud link below to hear some of “White Plague” for yourself.